Singapore Cable Car: History

 The Sentosa Line, an intra-island cable car was opened on 14 July 2015 and is 890 metres in length, and the older line is now called the Mount Faber Line.
 The lines are not physically linked up, so all visitors must walk 3 to 5 minutes from the original Sentosa station to the Imbiah Lookout station.
 The new line links Siloso Point to the Merlion station, with the Merlion station also providing a link with the Sentosa Express.
 The Merlion station was renamed to Sensoryscape station after the Merlion was demolished and made way for the new Sensoryscape attraction in its place.
 The new S$78 million line has 51 eight-seater cabins and is able to move about 2,200 people per hour in one direction.

 Between 1 May 2023 and 30 September 2023, as part of the lead-up to its 50th anniversary, the system's operators (Mount Faber Leisure Group) collaborated with The Pokémon Company to redecorate the Mount Faber Line cabins with Poké Ball designs; the interiors also featuring Pokémon.

-On 20 March 2024, seven new chrome-finished spherical SkyOrb glass-bottomed cabins entered the Mount Faber Line fleet as part of the 50th anniversary celebrations.
+On 20 March 2024, 7 new chrome-finished spherical SkyOrb glass-bottomed cabins entered the Mount Faber Line fleet as part of the 50th anniversary celebrations.
+13 more of these cabins were added in November 2025.